ameotoko/contao-dc-sortable/README.md

 ## Use in your data container

-This minimal DCA configuration to make it work:
+This is a minimal DCA configuration to make it work:

 ```php
 // tl_custom.php